noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 6/10/2021 16:44 **Francesca** follow using a Cosa Nostra man to do death treat.
 - 6/10/2021 20:34 seeing a video of Amy Winehouse **Francesca** immediately say: "Riccardo why don't you commit suicide."
 - 7/10/2021 06:30 **Francesca** wake up in the morning and start to torture.
 Apply electroshock torture to all my body, she wants to create a slave.
 This is the new form of slavery, elite is using target individuals and persecutors to code automatic slavery.
 It's a soft type, in the next decades they will use electronic devices added to our nervous system and brain.
+- 7/10/2021 09:14 **Francesca**: "you don't care about me, I'm your owner"
+- 7/10/2021 21:50 **Andreu**: "I'm the corporal Topete and I'm a franquist.
+Go away from this country or we will kill you."
+This idiot think that in Europe he could deport a citizen.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)